osu-cass/eec-walkthrough-react/README.md

 To make it easier to manage your environment variables it is recommend that you create a `.env` file in the root directory.

-PORT: The port that this application will run on in production mode.<br>
+API_PORT: The port that this application will use to serve API requests.<br>
-In developer mode there are two applications, the API server and the React client.
 This value will set the API server's port.
 The react application by default will run on port 3000.<br>
 If you change this value you will need to update the `proxy` value in `client/package.json` and the `APIURL` value in `client/src/utilities/constants`.

+FILE_PORT: The port that this application will use to serve build files in production mode.

 SQL_DB_NAME: The name of the SQL database.